toji/toji.dev/webxr-scene-optimization/index.md

 ![Simple atlas](./media/stoneWallCircle_baseColor.png)

-Then, in Blender, I changed the material for one of the mesheses to use the atlas texture, and assigned that material to the other mesh as well.
+Then, in Blender, I changed the material for one of the meshes to use the atlas texture, and assigned that material to the other mesh as well.
 Then the final step is to adjust the texture coordinates for each set of meshes to cover only their portion of the atlas.
 This is done in the `UV Editor` view with the model faces you want to edit selected in `Edit Mode`.
 You can see me adjusting the coordinates here:

 ![Simple atlas](./media/atlas-prep.gif)

-And of course, once the meshes are sharing a material they're good candiates for merging!
+And of course, once the meshes are sharing a material they're good candidates for merging!

 Also, while on my merge-a-palooza I also noticed that there were a couple of textures that shipped with the model that happened to be identical.
 Browsing through the materials in Blender, I found that they were being used in effectively identical materials applied to different meshes.
 For example: The little Golem on one end of the island shared an identical material with some tree stumps, but both materials were using a different copy of the same texture.
 Because of this I was able to set both sets of meshes to use a single material, which then let me merge them as well.